Punktum-dk/epp-service-specification/README.md

 ### `dkhm:management`

-The choice of administration model is based on the default for the specific registrar account.
+The choice of administration model is based on the [registrar account default](#registrar-account-settings) for the specific registrar account.
 The default can be overridden per request or application using the extension: `dkhm:management`, which support two values:

 - `registrar`, indicating registrar management
 - `registrant`, indicating registrant management